 The area around Heyburn Wyke is deciduous woodland and owned by the National Trust.
 These woods are particularly attractive in the springtime when they are carpeted with bluebells, wild garlic and other woodland flowers.
 The path descends here to sea level through the woods.
 It follows the Heyburn Beck all the way down to the rocky beach, where it topples into the sea in a twin waterfall.
 It’s worth the small detour from the Cleveland Way down to the beach.
 The area around the waterfalls is a great place to have a rest or lunch, and you’ll often find other walkers here.

 Staintondale and Ravenscar

 The path climbs steeply out of Heyburn Wyke on a steep wooden staircase.
 It continues along the cliff top, climbing almost continuously through Staintondale.
 A look back towards Scarborough will reveal how high you’ve climbed.
 The path continues up to Petard Point and the high cliffs which lead eventually to Ravenscar.

 As you reach Beast Cliff, the cliffs slope away from the path down to an undercliff.
 This forms a broad ledge, which gives the coastline a stepped look.
 These slopes and ledges are havens for wildlife and are thick with bushes and trees.
 You will often hear woodland birdsong mixed in with that of seabirds as you walk along this section.
 If you are lucky you might see a Roe Deer.

 As you walk along the cliffs close to Ravenscar, you can look across to Robin Hood’s Bay.
-It now seems very close, but it’s still about 4 miles distant.
+It now looks very close, but it’s still about 4 miles distant.